In person sessions and online across pa

 Perhaps you walk on eggshells around people because you don’t know how they’ll react.

 You struggle to feel confident in your own choices because you’re not even sure who you are deep down.
-All you know is that you’re afraid to show people “the real you”, so you keep people at arm’s length—even though you feel lonely and want a meaningful connection with someone.
+All you know is that you’re afraid to show people “the real you”.
+So you keep people at arm’s length, even though you’re lonely and long for a meaningful connection with someone.

 Maybe you’re struggling with…